Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 targeted peripheral facilities, which prevented the enemy from mounting a big response.

-All of this changes at the very end of Adventure 03.
+All of this changes at the very end of Adventure 03, where Barzilai lays a deadly trap for the PCs and potentially kills a lot of innocents.
 At the start of this one, Barzilai Thrune makes his final three proclamations: he outlaws the Silver Ravens, he forbids worship of any god that's not Asmodeus, and he blockades the bridge that separates the two halves of the city.
 As soon as this happens, his forces begin a brutal series of reprisals against the Ravens and the population in general.

 The Silver Ravens immediately begin to fight back, since at this point their rebellion has reached its maximum power and anyone who was even a little sympathetic to them throws their full support behind the organization.

 In summary, [shit's going down][1].

+PCs start this adventure at level 10 and are expected to finish halfway into level 13.

 ## GMing the Rebellion